 Students will engage in clinical or translational research under the direction of a mentor that the student selects.
-The experience must include a clinical or translational research project, with research that involves humans or populations, or has direct application to human health, disease, or disability.
-Proposals should be part of or an extension of the mentor's ongoing research in order to expedite IRB or IACUC requirements.
-Adding students to existing IRB or IACUC protocols is the responsibility of the mentor.
+During this year, this research experience should be the focus of activity with research that involves humans or populations, or has direct relevance to human health, disease or disability.

-- Students eligible must be enrolled in a doctoral program at OHSU such as the MD, DMD, DNP, PharmD, nursing PhD and graduate PhD track programs.
+- Students eligible must be enrolled in a doctoral program at OHSU including the PhD, MD, DMD, DNP, PharmD.